auth0/docs/articles/universal-login/new.md

 The key structural difference from the [Classic Experience](/universal-login/classic) is that the former uses Javascript widgets in all the pages, while the New Experience is rendered on the server and does not require Javascript.

-From a functional perspective, the New Experience has much better support for [Localization](/universal-login/i18n), consistent UI customization with [Page Templates](/universal-login/page-templates) a better MFA experience, and several improvements across all pages.
+From a functional perspective, the New Experience has much better support for [Localization](/universal-login/i18n), consistent UI customization with [Page Templates](/universal-login/page-templates), a better MFA experience, and several improvements across all pages.

 The New Experience is being actively developed, so new features are regularly added.
 However, there is still a [feature gap](/universal-login/new-experience-limitations) with the Classic Experience, and some pages in the New Experience have certain differences detailed below.

 ## User Interface Customization

-Learn how to customize the New Universal Login Experience using [Page Templates](/universal-login/page-templates).
+Learn how to [customize](/universal-login/customization-new) the New Universal Login user interface.

 ## Internationalization

-- The New Experience provides a consistent approach for [Internationalization](/universal-login/i18n).
+The New Experience provides a consistent approach for [Internationalization](/universal-login/i18n).

 ## Text Customization

-- You can override any text in the New Experience by using the [Text Customization API](/universal-login/text-customization).
+You can override any text in the New Experience by using the [Text Customization API](/universal-login/text-customization).

 ## Login